Parsley and Walnut Pesto ~ A Recipe from the Winter Herb Garden

 Flat Leaf Parsley vs. Curly?

-Parsley foliage has two main forms: flat, wide leaves or curly leaves.
+Parsley foliage has two main forms: flat (and wide) leaves or curly leaves.
 My personal favorite parsley for culinary purposes is flat-leaf Italian parsley.
 If you are doubtful about parsley pesto, let me tell you that the result is completely based on the quality of the parsley you are using.
-If your parsley doesn’t smell sweet and fragrant as you waggle the bunch in front of your nose, it’s probably not the kind of quality parsley you want to be making pesto with.
+If your parsley doesn’t smell sweet and fragrant as you waggle the bunch in front of your nose, it’s probably not the kind of parsley you want to be making pesto with.
+In fact, this is my rule for all parsley recipes!

 Want to know more hardy annual herbs to grow?
 Check out: Cool Season Annual Herbs for Southern California